Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Before you set off on your walking tour in Porto, make sure you have some of these travel essentials!

-Walking Shoes for Porto
+Walking Shoes

-Travel Camera for Porto Photography
+Travel Camera

 Porto Weather Gear & Day Pack

-Being so close to the sea, the weather can change quickly.
+Being so close to the sea, the weather in Porto can change quickly.
 While walking around Porto, we recommend bringing a travel umbrella or packable raincoat.
 In the summertime, a travel hat can provide protection from the sun – and it’s always a good idea to apply some sunscreen!
 As you explore Porto, you will also want to carry a great day bag to organize all your essential travel items.

 WiFi in Porto